 January 6, 1944: Meet Me In St. Louis filming continued on the “Interior Hall” and “Interior Living Room” sets, specifically the “Skip To My Lou” number.
 Time called: 10 a.m.; Judy arrived at 10:25 a.m.; dismissed: 5:55 p.m.

-January 6, 1945: Judy was featured several times in the “Showmen’s Trade Review.”
+January 6, 1945: Judy was featured several times in the trade magazine “Showmen’s Trade Review.”

 The first was a two-page spread from MGM promoting their recent hits.
-The second an ad from her agency.
+The second is an ad from her agency.
 The third was on a list of leading actresses.
 The fourth was the “marquee of the month” featuring the fantastic marquee for Meet Me In St. Louis.
+The fifth is MGM’s single-page ad promoting the success of Meet Me In St. Louis.
 The magazine noted that the Ferris wheel was animated and the giant letters were 3D with mirror facings.
 That must have been something to see in person!

 January 6, 1945: Judy rehearsed “On The Atchison, Topeka, and the Santa Fe” for The Harvey Girls.
 She pre-recorded the number two days later.
 Time called: 2 p.m.; dismissed: 4 p.m.